Turbo Fast: Production

 Turbo Fast is the first project coming out of the five-year deal between DreamWorks Animation and Netflix, which includes 300 hours of original programming or over a thousand episodes a year.
 For this task, DreamWorks Animation opened a new television production unit, called DreamWorks Animation Television.
 Initially, the project started as a standalone special based on the Turbo film.
-Being impressed with racing visuals which Titmouse, Inc. created for the Disney XD series Motorcity, DreamWorks Animation contracted the studio to make the special flash-animated, rather than computer-animated.
+Being impressed with racing visuals which Titmouse, Inc. created for the Disney XD series Motorcity, DreamWorks Animation contracted the studio to make the special flash-animated.
 Soon after the Titmouse's founder Chris Prynoski signed on as the director, DreamWorks decided to turn the special into a series.
-Pryonski directed the first few episodes, and then took over as the series executive producer.
+Prynoski directed the first few episodes, and then took over as the series executive producer.